 Here are a few tips when entering into your local family dog show:

 First and foremost, regardless of whatever category you enter, the health and welfare of the dogs is always considered by the judges.
 Overweight dogs, those that have poor conditioned coats or very overgrown nails, for example, don’t really show a good example of responsible dog ownership.

 Secondly, judges look at how the handler looks after the dog whilst in the ring.
 During the Summer shows, it can get quite hot and owners or handlers who show a commitment to keeping their dogs cool and well hydrated get a further thumbs up.

 Lastly, judges always like to see owners taking pride in their dogs appearance.
-Having nice clean collars and leads, decorated collars with one or two fresh flowers or maybe a hair clip to keep long hair out of their eyes, can be an unassuming winner.
+Having nice clean collars and leads and freshly groomed coats.
 If you do dress your dog up, make sure they are comfortable wearing it and are not too restricted.

 The main thing about taking part in a dog show is that everyone has fun – both dog, owner or handler!
 Everyone wants to be a winner and unfortunately there can only be 1st, 2nd and 3rd in most categories so although not everyone can hold up a rosette, everyone can be happy that they took part.
-If you are a winner then Congratulations!
 If not then don’t be despondent.
 There are lots more shows to attend and enter.
 And don’t forget to be polite to your judge – because you may meet them in the next completion!